Equivariant Electronic Hamiltonian Prediction with Many-Body Message Passing

-On randomly split held-out test sets, MACE-H shows consistently lower MAE of matrix element prediction compared to DeepH-E3 (Fig.~\ref{fig: benchmark}a, Supplementary Tables 2 and 3).
+On randomly split held-out test sets, MACE-H shows consistently lower MAE of matrix element prediction compared to DeepH-E3 (Fig.~\ref{fig: benchmark}a, Supplementary Tables 4 and 5).
 This is the case for both noSOC and SOC data.
-As shown for the Bi\textsubscript{2}Te\textsubscript{3} and bulk gold dataset in the Supplementary Material (Supplementary Table 4, Supplementary Figs. 2, and 3), this increase in accuracy holds independently of the correlation order $\nu$, the choice of basis function, and the number of layers.
+As shown for the Bi\textsubscript{2}Te\textsubscript{3} and bulk gold dataset in the Supplementary Material (Supplementary Table 6, Supplementary Figs. 2, and 3), this increase in accuracy holds independently of the correlation order $\nu$, the choice of basis function, and the number of layers.
 We attribute the improvement to the NDE block.
 Apart from higher nonlinearity, the NDE block relies on the tensor product between two node-level features to enrich the irreps with higher degrees or different parities, which intrinsically incorporates the 3-body messages regardless of the correlation order $\nu$ in MACE blocks.
-Consequently, MACE-H can, in fact, still achieve higher body messages even if $\nu=1$, and outperforms DeepH-E3 for the shifted bilayer (see Supplementary Tables 4 and 5 for Bi\textsubscript{2}Te\textsubscript{3} and Bi\textsubscript{2}Se\textsubscript{3}).
+Consequently, MACE-H can, in fact, still achieve higher body messages even if $\nu=1$, and outperforms DeepH-E3 for the shifted bilayer (see Supplementary Tables 6 and 7 for Bi\textsubscript{2}Te\textsubscript{3} and Bi\textsubscript{2}Se\textsubscript{3}).
 In addition to benchmarking on the 2D materials and the bulk gold dataset, a detailed evaluation on molecular datasets with comparisons to previous models is discussed in Supplementary Note~3.
 In essence, MACE-H performs as well or better than models such as PhiSNet and QHNet if provided with comparable training data.